codemonger-io/codemonger/zola/content/blog/0008-open-api-and-cdk/index.md

 Definition: [core/lib/stack.ts#L1007-L1045](https://github.com/aws/aws-cdk/blob/7abcbc6df6e4a37b3b1ef6c26328d4ecaff56fa6/packages/%40aws-cdk/core/lib/stack.ts#L1007-L1045)

-Please pay attention to the following two lines ([core/lib/stack.ts#L1031-L1032](https://github.com/aws/aws-cdk/blob/7abcbc6df6e4a37b3b1ef6c26328d4ecaff56fa6/packages/%40aws-cdk/core/lib/stack.ts#L1031-L1032)).
+Please pay attention to the following two lines ([core/lib/stack.ts#L1031-L1032](https://github.com/aws/aws-cdk/blob/7abcbc6df6e4a37b3b1ef6c26328d4ecaff56fa6/packages/%40aws-cdk/core/lib/stack.ts#L1031-L1032)):
 ```ts
     const elements = cfnElements(this);
     const fragments = elements.map(e => this.resolve(e._toCloudFormation()));
 ```

-This function collects all the child `CfnElement`s with [`cfnElements`](#cfnElements), and applies `CfnElement#_toCloudFormation` to each of them.
+This method collects all the child [`CfnElement`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnElement.html)s with [`cfnElements`](#cfnElements), and applies `CfnElement#_toCloudFormation` to each of them.
-[`CfnElement`](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnElement.html) is the base class of every [L1 construct](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#constructs_l1_using), and `CfnElement#_toCloudFormation` is an internal method defined at [core/lib/cfn-element.ts#L161](https://github.com/aws/aws-cdk/blob/7abcbc6df6e4a37b3b1ef6c26328d4ecaff56fa6/packages/%40aws-cdk/core/lib/cfn-element.ts#L161).
+`CfnElement` is the base class of every [L1 construct](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html#constructs_l1_using), and `CfnElement#_toCloudFormation` is an internal method defined at [core/lib/cfn-element.ts#L161](https://github.com/aws/aws-cdk/blob/7abcbc6df6e4a37b3b1ef6c26328d4ecaff56fa6/packages/%40aws-cdk/core/lib/cfn-element.ts#L161).

 So the **`CfnElement#_toCloudFormation` method can be another hook** to output an OpenAPI definition.
+Please refer to ["_toCloudFormation hook"](#_toCloudFormation_hook) for how to use it.

 ## Hooks

-According to my analysis, there may be two hooks we can utilize to output an OpenAPI definition.
+According to the above analysis, there may be two hooks we can utilize to output an OpenAPI definition.
 - [Validator hook](#Validator_hook)
 - [_toCloudFormation hook](#_toCloudFormation_hook)

 ### Validator hook

 A "validator hook" utilizes [`IValidation`](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.IValidation.html) that we can attach to [`Node`](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Node.html)s with [`Node#addValidation`](https://docs.aws.amazon.com/cdk/api/v2/docs/constructs.Node.html#addwbrvalidationvalidation).
-Please refer to the [section "validateTree"](#validateTree) for more details.
+Please refer to the [section "validateTree"](#validateTree) for more detailed analysis.

 I **have chosen this hook** to implement [my library](https://github.com/codemonger-io/cdk-rest-api-with-spec) so far because of its simplicity.
-The following snippet is an excerpt from the constructor of `RestApiWithSpec`.
+The following code is an excerpt from the constructor of `RestApiWithSpec`.
 You can find the full definition on [my GitHub repository](https://github.com/codemonger-io/cdk-rest-api-with-spec).

 ```ts